GBAF Logo

 LONDON, July 7 (Reuters) - The Bank of England on Tuesday set out plans to relax rules on how much capital banks have to hold against shocks, aiming to align requirements for British banks more closely with international standards as regulators globally come under pressure to revisit requirements aimed at shoring up resilience.

-The BoE's Financial Policy Committee announced work to enhance the usability of capital buffers so that they can be more easily released without automatically restricting payouts to shareholders and also said it would soften the impact of the leverage ratio, which requires lenders to hold a minimum ratio of capital against total assets.
+The BoE's Financial Policy Committee said it would soften the impact of the leverage ratio, which requires lenders to hold a minimum ratio of capital against total assets, and announced work to enhance the usability of capital buffers so that they can be more easily released without automatically restricting payouts to shareholders.

-When the leverage ratio was introduced it was intended as a backstop to risk weighted capital requirements, though the BoE said it has become binding for three out of seven major British banks and caused them to have a higher obligations than international peers.
+When the leverage ratio was introduced it was intended as a backstop to risk-weighted capital requirements, although the BoE said it has become binding for three out of seven major British banks and caused them to have higher obligations than international peers.

-The BoE said it would remove one buffer from the leverage ratio and make a greater share of other buffers releasable among proposed changes, estimating a 0.2 percentage point reduction in leverage requirements for large British banks, which currently stand at a bit over 3%.
+The central bank said it would remove the Countercyclical Leverage Buffer from the leverage ratio and make a greater share of other buffers releasable among proposed changes, estimating a 0.2 percentage point reduction in leverage requirements for large British banks, which currently stand at a bit over 3%.

 The changes would make the framework "more proportionate and more effective by being better targeted," the FPC said.